Accra: After World War II

 In the years following World War II, the neighbourhoods of Ridge and Cantonments were planned as low-density developments for Europeans, while many rural migrants settled in neighbourhoods which had not yet been incorporated into Accra's municipal boundary, such as Nima and surrounding areas.
 Thus, the development of these neighbourhoods was unregulated by the government, creating a crowded and jumbled shanty-town landscape.

 Another area of Accra that took shape at this time was the central business district (CBD).
 More administrative buildings were built on High Street, forming a massive judicial/administrative complex.
 Additionally, the expansion of the economy led to many more commercial buildings being built in the CBD.

 In 1944, Accra's city planner Maxwell Fry devised a town plan, which was revised in 1958 by B.D.W.
 Treavallion and Alan Flood.
 Although the Fry/Trevallion plan was never followed through, it illustrated the British vision of how Accra should develop.

+In 1948, Ghana remained a colony of Great Britain following World War II.
+The chief of Osu Alata, Nii Kobina Bonney III, had set up a boycott of European goods across the country due to the rise of prices for essential commodities.
+At the same time, veterans of the war were fighting for their benefits and promised pay.
+Unarmed ex-servicemen organized a march on Christiansborg Castle, Accra, on 28 February 1948.
+Their plan was to hand a petition to the colonial governor demanding they receive their pay and benefits.
+Before reaching the castle, the veterans were fired upon, after being ordered by the colonial police chief to disperse.
+Three of the leaders of the demonstration were killed, including Sergeant Nii Adjetey, who now has a memorial in Accra, leading to the 1948 Accra riots.

 Fry/Treavallion plan

 In the Fry/Treavallion plan, a reorganization of the CBD was called for, as well as the development of the coastal region of the city.
 To reorganize the CBD, the planners decided to superimpose a tight street grid north of Fort Ussher.

 To the east of this newly organized CBD, the planners hoped to preserve a broad, open space for a restaurant, country club, and polo and cricket fields.
-Additionally, the British planners intended to build large numbers of public squares, fountains, and ornamental pools and statues throughout the city, as well as a vast Parliament Complex in the city center.
-Lastly, the Fry/Treavallion plan included plans to make the coastal region an extension of the exclusive European neighborhood of Victoriaborg, and to create a recreational preserve for the elite.
+Additionally, the British planners intended to build large numbers of public squares, fountains, and ornamental pools and statues throughout the city, as well as a vast Parliament Complex in the city centre.
+Lastly, the Fry/Treavallion plan included plans to make the coastal region an extension of the exclusive European neighbourhood of Victoriaborg, and to create a recreational preserve for the elite.
 However, the British Gold Coast ended before the Fry/Treavallion plan was enacted.